metamath/lamp-guide/docs/11/index.md

    forwards towards the goal, or in whatever other order makes sense to you.
 5. Copy the compressed proof of the goal into the clipboard.
-   You can do this by selecting the green checkmark next to the goal to show the compressed proof, then press copy.
+   You can do this by selecting the green checkmark next to the goal to show the compressed proof, then press the copy button.
-   You'd typically copy that compressed proof into a Metamath database (text file).
+   You'd typically copy the compressed proof text into a Metamath database (which is a text file).

 Throughout metamath-lamp there are various tooltips.
 So if you use a mouse and hover over an interactive item,